Mithraeum of Dura-Europos: History and description

-Also partially preserved by the defensive embankment was the Mithraeum (CIMRM 34–70), located between towers 23 and 24.
+Partially preserved by the defensive embankment was the Mithraeum (CIMRM 34–70), located between towers 23 and 24.
 It was unearthed in January 1934 after years of expectation as to whether Dura would reveal traces of the Roman Mithras cult.
 The earliest archaeological traces found within the temple are from between AD 168 and 171, which coincides with the arrival of Lucius Verus and his troops.
 At this stage it was still a room in a private home.
+The dedicatory inscriptions of 171 AD were inscribed by soldiers of the Cohors XX Palmyrenorum.

 It was extended and renovated between 209 and 211, and most of the frescoes are from this period.
 The tabula ansata of 210 offers salutation to Septimus Severus, Caracalla and Geta.
 The construction was managed by a centurio principe praepositus of the legio IIII Scythicae et XVI Flaviae firmae (CIMRM 53), and it seems that construction was done by imperial troops.
-The mithraeum was enlarged again in 240, but in 256—with war with Sassanians looming—the sanctuary was filled in and became part of the strengthened fortifications.
+The mithraeum was enlarged again in 240, but in 256—with war with the Sassanians looming—the sanctuary was filled in and became part of the strengthened fortifications.
 Following excavations, the temple was transported in pieces to New Haven, Connecticut, where it was rebuilt (and is now on display) at the Yale University Art Gallery.

 The surviving frescoes, graffiti and dipinti (which number in the dozens) are of enormous interest to the study of the social composition of the cult.
 The statuary and altars were found intact, as also the typical relief of Mithras slaying the bull, with the hero-god dressed as usual in "oriental" costume ("trousers, boots, and pointed cap").
 As is typical for mithraea in the Roman provinces in the Greek East, the inscriptions and graffiti are mostly in Greek, with the rest in Palmyrene (and some Hellenized Hebrew).
 The end of the sanctuary features an arch with a seated figure on each of the two supporting columns.
 Inside and following the form of the arch is a series of depictions of the zodiac.
 Within the framework of the now-obsolete theory that the Roman cult was "a Roman form of Mazdaism" ("la forme romaine du mazdeisme"), Cumont supposed that the two Dura friezes represented the two primary figures of his Les Mages hellénisés, i.e. "Zoroaster" and "Ostanes".
 This reading has not found a footing; "the two figures are Palmyrene in all their characteristic traits" and are more probably portraits of leading members of that mithraeum's congregation of Syrian auxiliaries.

+The graffiti at the site was signed and inscribed by multiple Roman and Palmyrene soldiers.
+The identities of most of these soldiers cannot be established completely except for those who signed either with their full names or legionary information.
+The graffiti reveals that from high ranking officers (including a tribune) down to lower ranks (like the optiones and significarii), soldiers of various ranks had passed through, if not prayed, at the Mithraeum.